irondrive/andromeda-server/README.md

 To ease command line usage for commands that may involve repeated parameters (e.g. a session key), environment variables prefixed with `andromeda_` can be set that will always be included in a request.
 For example, `export andromeda_mykey=myvalue` is equivalent to adding `--mykey=myvalue` to all future commands.

 ### Response Format
 Every request will return an object with `ok` and `code`.  `ok` denotes whether the transaction was successful, and `code` returns the corresponding HTTP error code.
 If the request was successful (200), the `appdata` field will have the output from the app-action.
 If there was an error, the `message` field will have a string describing the error.
-For simpler CLI usage, if `appdata` is just a string, only that string will be output to CLI (not the whole object).
+For simpler CLI usage, if `appdata` or `message` are just a string, only that string will be output to CLI (not the whole object).

+### HTTP Differences

+App and action must be URL variables, but all other parameters can be freely placed in the URL, in the POST body, or in cookies.
+Andromeda does not make use of the different HTTP methods or headers.
+The output format is always JSON.
+Example `/index.php?app=myapp&action=myaction&myparam=myval`.

 ### CLI Batching
 Andromeda also allows making requests that run multiple actions as a single transaction.
 If there is an error at any point, all actions are reverted ("all or nothing").
 To run a batch, simply list each command on its own line in a plain text file, then run `./andromeda batch myfile.txt`.
 The returned `appdata` will be an array, each entry for the corresponding action.

-### HTTP specifics
+### HTTP Batching

-App and action must be URL variables, but all other parameters can be freely placed in the URL, in the POST body, or in cookies.
-Andromeda does not make use of the different HTTP methods.
-The output format is always JSON.
-Example `/index.php?app=myapp&action=myaction&myparam=myval`.
+Via HTTP, this is done using the `batch` input variable.
+Each entry in the `batch` parameter holds the action to be run, while parameters outside `batch` will be run for every action.
+Example `index.php?app=server&action=random&batch[0]&batch[1][length]=5` will output two random numbers, the second with a length 5 `{"ok":true,"code":200,"appdata":["oyxvyz2z2d2yqus1","s7enc"]}`.

 ### Arrays and Objects
 Parameters can also be given that are arrays or objects.
 On the CLI, this is done using JSON.
 E.g. `--myarray "[5,10,15]"` or `--myobj "{test:5}"`.
-Via HTTP, this is done using the `batch` input variable.
-Each entry in the `batch` parameter holds the action to be run, while parameters outside `batch` will be run for every action.
-Example `index.php?app=server&action=random&batch[0]&batch[1][length]=5` will output two random numbers, the second with a length 5 `{"ok":true,"code":200,"appdata":["oyxvyz2z2d2yqus1","s7enc"]}`.
+Via HTTP it would look like `?myarr[0]=test&myarr[1]=test` or `?myobj[key]=val`.

 ### File Inputs
 From the CLI, files can be included in two ways.
 The file's contents can be dumped into the variable itself via @ `--myparam@ myfile.txt` or the file's path can be sent to the app directly via % `--myparam% myfile.txt`.  @ will appear to the app as a regular parameter (and is a safer way of inputting things like passwords) while % is for app actions that specifically require files.
 With %, the inputted file's name can optionally be modified as well `--myparam% myfile.txt newname.txt`.